-- 7.28 The Authority considers Non-Standard Investments to be all other types of approved investment counterparties that are not included as part of Standard Investments i.e., those investments that are used less frequently and may require further approval from the Director of Finance at the Authority. - 7.29 Collective Investment Schemes are Non-Standard Investments that range from enhanced MMF's to property and equity funds.
+- 7.27 The Authority considers Non-Standard Investments to be all other types of approved investment counterparties that are not included as part of Standard Investments i.e., those investments that are used less frequently and may require further approval from the Director of Finance at the Authority. - 7.28 Collective Investment Schemes are Non-Standard Investments that range from enhanced MMF's to property and equity funds.
 These all have varying risk and return profiles.
-The Authority approved a decision to use this category of investment in 2016/17 by committing to the Royal London Fund, a AAA rated enhanced Cash Plus MMF with a 3-day liquidity notice period. - 7.30 The Royal London Cash Plus Fund allows the Authority to earn an increased yield in a low interest rate environment, and where the Authority has high cash balances.
+The Authority approved a decision to use this category of investment in 2016/17 by committing to the Royal London Fund, a AAA rated enhanced Cash Plus MMF with a 3-day liquidity notice period. - 7.29 The Royal London Cash Plus Fund allows the Authority to earn an increased yield in a low interest rate environment, and where the Authority has high cash balances.
 Security is maintained as it invests in highly sought after covered (secured) bonds, which are exempt from bail-in.
 These enhanced duration MMF's have the same characteristics as same day liquidity MMF's but typically have a 3-5-day notice period.
-They also have a recommended investment duration of at least 6 months, due to their longer investment horizon. - 7.31 The financial limit for the Royal London Cash Plus MMF has been set at £1.5m.
+They also have a recommended investment duration of at least 6 months, due to their longer investment horizon. - 7.30 The financial limit for the Royal London Cash Plus MMF was recently increased to £2.5m to be in line with the same day liquidity MMF's.
+It also allows for additional flexibility at times when there are surplus funds available to invest.

-The Credit Management Strategy for 2022/23
+Credit Management Strategy for 2023/24

-7.32 Investments made by the Authority should be of 'high credit quality'.
-Although this can be difficult to define, credit ratings can be used as published by external credit rating agencies (the three main agencies are Moody's, Standard & Poors and

-- Fitch).
-Credit ratings can be obtained from the County Council's Treasury team, where available. - 7.33 For 2022/23, the minimum credit-rating thresholds are set at a long-term rating of 'A- 'where available.
+- 7.31 Investments made by the Authority should be of 'high credit quality'.
+Although this can be difficult to define, credit ratings can be used as published by external credit rating agencies (the three main agencies are Moody's, Standard & Poors and Fitch).
+Credit ratings can be obtained from the County Council's Treasury team, where available. - 7.32 For 2023/24, the minimum credit-rating thresholds are set at a long-term rating of 'A-' where applicable.
 Counterparties that are rated below this level are excluded.
-However, credit ratings are not the only aspect of how creditworthiness is assessed. - 7.34 The following elements are also factored in when evaluating creditworthiness: - Potential government support. - Credit Default Swap prices (CDS) (i.e., the cost of insuring against counterparty default). - Share prices and bond yields. - Balance sheet structure. - Macro-economic factors. - A subjective overlay, i.e., a judgement being made about whether the counterparty should be recommended or not. - 7.35 The Authority remains responsible for all its investment decisions.
-The County Council's Treasury team will continue to have treasury management meetings with the Authority on a quarterly basis where a review of the Lending List will take place. - 7.36 Under stressed market conditions, additional meetings with County Council's Treasury team may take place at very short notice.
+However, credit ratings are not the only aspect of how creditworthiness is assessed. - 7.33 The following elements are also factored in when evaluating creditworthiness: - Potential government support. - Credit Default Swap prices (CDS) (i.e., the cost of insuring against counterparty default). - Share prices and bond yields. - Balance sheet structure. - Macro-economic factors. - A subjective overlay, i.e., a judgement being made about whether the counterparty should be recommended or not. - 7.34 The Authority remains responsible for all its investment decisions.
+The County Council's Treasury team will continue to have treasury management meetings with the Authority on a quarterly basis where a review of the Lending List will take place. - 7.35 Under stressed market conditions, additional meetings with County Council's Treasury team may take place at very short notice.
 A decision may be made to adjust the Authority's investment risk profile; the end result may involve moving investments to lower risk counterparties or instruments.